opennms-forge/bmp-playground/README.md

-# BGP monitoring with BGP playground
+# Playground to monitor BGP with BMP

 DISCLAIMER: Requires snapshot container images from the [features/bmp](https://github.com/OpenNMS/opennms/tree/features/bmp) branch and is just for experimental usage.